unicode-org/icu/icu4c/source/data/cldr-icu-readme.txt

 #ant jar

 # 3. Configure ICU4C, build and test without new data first, to verify that
-# there are no pre-existing errors (configure shown here for MacOSX, adjust
+# there are no pre-existing errors.
-# for your platform).
+# If you do not want to re-run configure and make in step 12 below, then define
+# ICU_DATA_BUILDTOOL_OPTS=--include_uni_core_data here in order to generate the
+# unicore data needed for the ICU4J jars.
+Here <platform> is the runConfigureICU
+# code for the platform you are building, e.g. Linux, MacOSX, Cygwin.

 cd $ICU4C_DIR/source
-./runConfigureICU MacOSX
+ICU_DATA_BUILDTOOL_OPTS=--include_uni_core_data ./runConfigureICU <platform>
 make all 2>&1 | tee /tmp/icu4c-oldData-makeAll.txt
 make check 2>&1 | tee /tmp/icu4c-oldData-makeCheck.txt